Mike Braid, MSEd, ATC, FAFS

 Director of Athletic Training

-Before coming to i’move, Mike received his Bachelor of Science in Sports Medicine with a minor Exercise Science from Central Michigan University and his Masters of Science in Education with an emphasis in sport management from Northern Illinois University.
+Mike received his Bachelor of Science in Sports Medicine with a minor in Exercise Science from Central Michigan University and his Masters of Science in Education with an emphasis in Sport Management from Northern Illinois University.
 He spent several years working as an assistant and then Head Athletic Trainer at Northern Illinois University before relocating to West Michigan and finding work in the Outpatient Sports Medicine/Rehabilitation setting.
 Before joining i’move in 2008, he was responsible for coordinating the Sports Medicine and Athletic Training outreach program at Hackley Hospital.

 He indicates that he became interested in movement as a “below average athlete” in high school who had a few injuries.
 “I was interested in the sciences, took an intro to Athletic Training Class at CMU and loved it.
 The rest is history.”